Falkern/qr-code-scanner/README.md

 # QR Code Scanner

-web based qr code scanner that u can use to upload images and get the output
+web based qr code scanner made using [vue](https://github.com/vuejs) that u can use to upload images and get the output